tidyverse/dplyr/revdep/cran.md

 ## revdepcheck results

-We checked 103 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.
+We checked 3725 reverse dependencies (3680 from CRAN + 45 from Bioconductor), comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 77 new problems
+ * We saw 60 new problems
- * We failed to check 19 packages
+ * We failed to check 86 packages

 Issues with CRAN packages are summarised below.

 ### New problems
 (This reports the first line of each new failure)

-* admiral
-  checking tests ...
-ERROR

-* APCI
-  checking tests ...
-ERROR

 * arrow
   checking tests ...
 ERROR

+* autoGO
+  checking whether package ‘autoGO’ can be installed ...
+WARNING

 * chronicler
   checking re-building of vignette outputs ...
 WARNING